pudge330/TagLoaderJS/README.md

 # TagLoaderJS
-Store and retrieve JSON data live within the document.
+Store and retrieve JSON data live within the current document.
 Great for SPA (Single Page Application) or short term caching.

 * Only 1.25 kb
 * No Dependencies